richarvey/nginx-php-fpm/README.md

 ```
 docker logs <CONTAINER_NAME>
 ```
+### WebRoot
+You can set your webroot in the container to anything you want using the -e "WEBROOT=/var/www/html/public" variable.

 ### Displaying Errors
 If you want to display PHP errors on screen (in the browser) for debugging purposes use this feature: